 Total costs include supplemental tasks for four gaging stations to increase the timeliness and accuracy of the streamflow records.
-For the four gages: (1) Las Vegas Wasteway nr East Las Vegas, (2) Las Vegas Wash at Pabco Rd. nr Henderson, (3) Las Vegas Wash below Lake Las Vegas and (4) Muddy River near Glendale, at least 12 site visits and streamflow measurements will be made and provisional streamflow records will be computed and reported on a monthly interval and finalized in July and January.
+For the three gages: (1) Las Vegas Wash at Pabco Rd. nr Henderson, (2) Las Vegas Wash below Lake Las Vegas and (3) Muddy River near Glendale, at least 12 site visits and streamflow measurements will be made and provisional streamflow records will be computed and reported on a monthly interval and finalized in July and January.
+The gaging station Las Vegas Wasteway near East Las Vegas is expected to be re-installed in January 2017.
+When the gage is re-installed, monthly streamflow measurements will be made and provisional streamflow records will be computed and reported on a monthly interval, and finalized in July 2017.